jotd666/mspacman500/README.md

 - joystick controlled (port 1)
 - can run directly from shell or from whdload (fast machines/complex configurations)

+MINOR ISSUES:

+- quitting game when player is killed crashes on kickstart 1.3
+- ghosts in pen bounce too fast in high levels

+ABOUT ACTS:

  The intermissions have been changed to "Acts".
 The first one shows how Pac-Man and Ms. Pac-Man first meet, the second shows the two chasing each other around the screen, and the third shows Pac-Man and Ms. Pac-Man awaiting the arrival of Junior.

 CREDITS:

 - jotd: code and gfx/sfx conversion